gecko0307/sigil/README.md

 Configure your reverse proxy to route `/sigil-server` to `localost:8050`.

-Copy the client to your publicly available web folder, for example `var/www/html/sigil-client`, and you are done.
+Copy `sigil-client` to your publicly available web folder, for example `var/www/html/sigil-client`, and you are done.